 When you have a young child, you interact with certain parts of culture that you wouldn’t otherwise, in my case I’m talking about a cartoon show geared towards toddlers.
 From time to time my toddler and I watch “Daniel Tiger’s Neighborhood”, which is an extension of Mr. Rogers Neighborhood, created to teach social and emotional intelligence to kids.
 As a planner through and through, while watching this with my toddler, I realized the land of “Daniel Tiger’s neighborhood” struck me as a pseudo urban utopia.
-One must suspend a few key aspects of reality such as the main character is a talking tiger to really make this ‘land of make believe’ a possibility.
+One must suspend a few key aspects of reality, namely that the main character is a talking tiger with human friends, to really make this ‘land of make believe’ a possibility.
 However, here’s my analysis of the neighborhood in the show about what makes it an idealistic urban/suburban form with supporting services.

 The downtown core of the neighborhood has all of the necessary amenities and services (healthcare center, grocery store, restaurant, etc.) that you would need in a utopia.
 Each of these are low scale buildings that I assume as mixed use for housing of the business owners.
 There’s even farm just outside of the urban core for livestock as well as a continuous source of food in the enchanted garden that the community maintains.
 The housing type varies from a multifamily housing development in a tree, to a castle housing the neighborhood officials, to a modest beachfront hut (Daniel and Family).
 A school is just outside of the urban core of the neighborhood, but still connected to it with plenty of green space for the kids to play.
 The urban form is ripe with some of Kevin Lynch’s Five Elements: paths of the streets, edges seen in the separation of the urban core and residential surroundings, and nodes such as the clock factory.
 In many ways this neighborhood also resembles a garden city or suburb with its centralized enchanted garden, urban core nearby surrounded by a park and ring road, with houses and their respective lands just outside of the ring road, and open space and forests beyond.